Good and Real

 Most AI risk discussions focus on extinction.
 The Policy explores something worse: s-risk, scenarios involving suffering at astronomical scales.
 We survive, but wish we hadn't.

 If superintelligence endures beyond us, remembrance shifts from memory to query.
-Building legacy systems not for nostalgia, but to remain legible in a future where legibility determines what persists.
+I build legacy systems not for nostalgia, but to remain legible in a future where legibility determines what persists.

 API design encodes philosophical values: mutability, explicitness, error handling.
 Your interface shapes how people think about problems.